polkawallet-io/app/README.md

 ### 6. Submit your plugin
 While your plugin was finished and tested, you may submit an issue in this repo.
 We will check into your plugin and add it into the App.

+### 7. Plugin update
+Submit a update request issue to update your plugin.
+There are two different kinds of update:
+ 1. Update the dart package.
+We will rebuild the App and publish a new release.
+ 2. Update the js code of your plugin.
+We will rebuild the js bundle file and the app will perform a hot-update through polkawallet-api.